fahrnbergerg/tryhackme/contain-linux.md

 `gobuster dir -u http://contain-linux.thm -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt -x php,html,htm,txt`

-This enumeration discovered a file named \<redacted\> on the webroot.
+This enumeration discovers a file named \<redacted\> on the webroot.
+# Decoding File Content
+The retrieved file contains encoded data written in the Brainfuck esoteric language.
+Decode that content using an online decoder.

+The decoded string provides a private SSH key.